Samsung Galaxy J

-The Samsung Galaxy J is a smartphone developed and manufactured by Samsung which works on the Android platform.
+The Samsung Galaxy J is a smartphone developed and manufactured by Samsung which works on the 32-bit Android platform.
 This phone was originally developed for Japanese cellular carrier NTT DoCoMo in fall 2013, and the overseas version initially released in Taiwan in December 2013.

-The device features a Qualcomm Snapdragon 800 Quad-Core 2.36 GHz processor with 3GB of RAM and a Full HD Super AMOLED display.
+The device features a Qualcomm Snapdragon 800 Quad-Core 2.36 GHz processor with 3 GB of RAM and a full-HD Super AMOLED display.

 Specifications

 Hardware

-The phone is powered with Qualcomm's Snapdragon 800 chipset which includes 2.36 GHz processor, Adreno 330 GPU and 3GB RAM, with 32GB of internal storage and a 2600 mAh battery.
+The phone is powered with Qualcomm's Snapdragon 800 chipset which includes 2.36 GHz processor, Adreno 330 GPU and 3 GB RAM, with 32 GB of internal storage and a 2600 mAh battery.
 The Galaxy J is fitted with a 5-inch Full HD Super AMOLED display and also includes a 13.2 MP rear camera with Power HCRI LED Flash and 2.1 MP front camera.
-The phone does not support USB 3.0 connectivity as compared to Samsung Galaxy Note 3.
+The phone does not support USB 3.0 connectivity as compared to Galaxy Note 3.

 Software

-This phone was originally released with Android 4.3 Jelly Bean and now can be updated to Android 5.0 Lollipop.
+This phone was originally released with Android 4.3 Jelly Bean and can be updated to Android 5.0 Lollipop.